 Chief Judges Requirements

 If an event director has hired a WSDC Certified Chief Judge, the Event will not receive a violation for WSDC Rules errors that were the responsibility of the Chief Judge to enforce.
-The Chief Judge Committee will determine any action and/or penalty that may be warranted against the Chief Judge’s error (e.g. they may drop from “Excellent Standing” to “Good Standing” which may result in a drop in designation).
+The Chief Judge Committee will determine any action and/or penalty that may be warranted against the Chief Judge’s error (e.g., they may drop from “Excellent Standing” to “Good Standing,” which may result in a designation drop).
+For this document, “Event” shall mean a WSDC Registry Event or Trial Event.

 Gold Certified Chief Judge